 For recipes requiring coconut cream, do not shake the can of COCONUT MILK before opening; spoon out the thick cream on top.
 On hot days, refrigerate the can so that the cream will harden and can be easily separated from the lighter milk.

 This is a very easy dessert to make and when it is ready to eat just close your eyes, and pretend you are in the lush tropics of Thailand while spooning a smooth cool coconut dessert into your mouth… Heaven on earth.

-N.B…Although all parts of the plant can be eaten including the leaves…which are edible, BUT they (and all parts of the plant) contain needle-like crystals of calcium oxalate which are a skin irritant, so they must be cooked and prepared correctly first…
+N.B…Although all parts of the plant can be eaten including the leaves…which are edible, BUT they (and all parts of the plant) contain needle-like crystals of calcium oxalate which are skin irritants, so they must be cooked and prepared correctly first…

 Saying that they are used a lot in Indian cookery as wraps or the greens or stems are sauteed.